 The 13th century Church of St. Augustine has three chapels, one of which - that of San Bartolo - holds works by Piero del Pollaiuolo (The Coronation of Mary) and Benozzo Gozzoli (Life of St. Augustine and San Sebastian), making this one of the artistic highlights of your visit to San Gimignano..

 The churches of San Pietro (of Romanesque style), of San Lorenzo in Ponte and the Convent of St. Clare and St. Jerome are also noteworthy medieval buildings, while many medieval artefacts are also found outside the walls and in the surrounding countryside.

-After exploring the medieval streets, there are some restaurants with excellent cuisine to discover, including some dishes linked to saffron, the source of wealth in San Gimignano in the Middle Ages.
+Via San Giovanni is also one of the principal shopping streets in San Gimignano.
+After exploring the medieval streets there are also restaurants offering excellent cuisine to discover, including some dishes linked to saffron, part of the source of wealth in San Gimignano in the Middle Ages.
 You may like to first try the saffron risotto, and then perhaps the wild boar stew, with the famous 'Pappardelle' with wild boar, or roasted pigeon.

 See also the history of San Gimignano.

 There are numerous exceptional historic towns and villages in this part of Tuscany - one that we suggest you visit is the tiny fortified village of Monteriggioni.
 Of course the exceptional location here means that you are also in easy reach of both Florence to the north and Siena to the south as well as the Chianti region just east of here.
 Get ready for a busy trip, there's a lot to see!